Innovations in additive manufacturing (AM) and materials science are enabling an ‘anything and everything on demand’ revolution in 3D printing.

 The portable system’s advanced electronics, mechanical components and filters are either designed for high-temperature environments or appropriately insulated to deliver consistent performance.

 These advances result from a close working relationship between BOFA, 3D print equipment manufacturers, materials technology companies, and end users.
-This partnership approach not only ensures that BOFA extraction systems help deliver effective filtration of fume, particulate, and gases to optimise 3D print quality today, it also creates an innovation mindset that anticipates the extraction needs of a constantly evolving ‘anything and everything on demand’ manufacturing industry.
+This partnership approach not only ensures that BOFA extraction systems help deliver effective filtration of fume, particulate, and gases to optimize 3D print quality today, it also creates an innovation mindset that anticipates the extraction needs of a constantly evolving ‘anything and everything on demand’ manufacturing industry.

 Find out more about the 3D PrintPRO HT